Dark money raises questions about SLO’s marijuana shop point system

 On Feb.
 8, Harmon filed an amended 460 report that no longer included the Bonnie Saucedo, the Jamie Saucedo, the Yvonee Helms, or the Mary Woods’ donations.

-Many of Harmon’s disclosures include errors with names or occupations such as Sunni Mullinax, a winner in the application for a Grover Beach pot shop permit, is listed as Sunni Vogel.
+Many of Harmon’s disclosures include errors with names or occupations such as Sunni Mullinax, a winner in the application for a Grover Beach pot shop permit, listed as Sunni Vogel.
 San Luis Obispo County Supervisor Adam Hill is listed as a collection officer for SLO County.

 In addition, Harmon removed all dates of donations and combined multiple contributions made on different dates from the same contributor to one donation.